CSenkpiel/Inve2st/docs/source/use_cases_in_detail.rst

    :scale: 40%

 *"In 2030, the market share of battery electric vehicles (BV) is 11.46 %.
-The target of 33.51 % is not achieved In 2030, the market share of fuel cell electric vehicles (FCEV) is 0.81 %.
-The target of 0.00 % is achieved In 2050, the market share of battery electric vehicles (BV) is 57.78 %.
-The target of 64.52 % is not achieved In 2050, the market share of fuel cell electric vehicles (FCEV) is 6.76 %.
-The target of 33.29 % is not achieved"*
+The target of 33.51 % is not achieved.
+In 2030, the market share of fuel cell electric vehicles (FCEV) is 0.81 %.
+The target of 0.00 % is achieved.
+In 2050, the market share of battery electric vehicles (BV) is 57.78 %.
+The target of 64.52 % is not achieved.
+In 2050, the market share of fuel cell electric vehicles (FCEV) is 6.76 %.
+The target of 33.29 % is not achieved."*

 In addition, the **CO2-emissions** based on assummed passenger kilometers (which is specified in car_simulation.py - e.g average_passenger_kilometers = 20900) are estimated per passenger car and specific emission values.